chandraobala666/viki.ai/README.md

-# VIKI - Open Agent Platform
+# VIKI AI - Agent Platform

 ## Overview
-- VIKI, Open Agent Platform that helps to create multiple Agents.
+- VIKI AI, Agent Platform that helps to create multiple Agents.
 - These agents can be connected to a wide range of tools using Anthropic - [MCP](https://modelcontextprotocol.io/introduction), Retrieval Augmented Generation (RAG), and agents to agent orchestration using [Langgraph](https://www.langchain.com/langgraph).

 ## Tech Stack